MythicAgents/poseidon/documentation-payload/poseidon/commands/getuser.md

 - T1033
 ## Detailed Summary

-This command uses the golang `os/user` package and the `user.CurrentUser()` function to return the current users username, uid, gid, and home directory.
+This command uses the golang `os/user` package and the `user.CurrentUser()` function to return the current user's username, uid, gid, and home directory.